mbdevpl/timing/README.rst

     _LOG = logging.getLogger(__name__)

 Any name can be used instead of :python:`__name__`.
-However, if a names of format :python:`module.sub.subsub` are used, this will create a timing hierarchy where each timing data is stored in its proper location and can be queried easier.
+However, if names of format :python:`module.sub.sub_sub` are used, this will create a timing hierarchy where each timing data is stored in its proper location and can be queried easier.

 The resulting :python:`_TIME` object is used to create individual timers,